GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: Introduction

-The \genie{} infrastructure opens the door for three avenues of research: (1) \genie{} provides text-generation \emph{model developers} (e.g., BART,~\citealp{lewis2019bart}) with the ease of the ``leaderboard experience," alleviating the evaluation burden while ensuring high-quality, standardized comparison against previous models.
-(2) \genie{} facilitates the study of \emph{human evaluation interfaces}~\cite{nenkova-passonneau-2004-evaluating,shapira-etal-2019-crowdsourcing}, addressing challenges such as annotator training, inter-annotator agreement, and reproducibility, all of which can be integrated into \genie{} to compare against other evaluation metrics on past and future model submissions.
-(3) \genie{} helps developers of \emph{automatic evaluation metrics}~\cite{zhang2019bertscore}, by serving as a hub of model submissions and associated human scores, which they can leverage to train or to test against.
+The \genie{} infrastructure opens the door for three avenues of research: (1) \genie{} provides \changed{\emph{developers} of} text-generation models with the ease of the ``leaderboard experience,'' alleviating the evaluation burden while ensuring high-quality, standardized comparison against previous models.
+(2) \genie{} facilitates the study of \emph{human evaluation interfaces}~\cite{nenkova-passonneau-2004-evaluating,Liu2016EffectiveCA,Bragg2018SproutCT,shapira-etal-2019-crowdsourcing}, addressing challenges such as annotator training, inter-annotator agreement, and reproducibility, all of which can be integrated into \genie{} to compare against other evaluation metrics on past and future model submissions.
+(3) \genie{} helps developers of \emph{automatic evaluation metrics}~\cite{zhang2019bertscore}, by serving as a hub of model submissions and associated human scores.

-\paragraph{Contributions} In summary, we introduce \genie{}, a new benchmark for the evaluation of generative NLP models, which enables model scoring by humans at scale.
-We release a public leaderboard for generative NLP tasks.
-We formalize methods for converting crowd worker responses into model performance estimates and confidence intervals.
-We conduct case studies on human-in-the-loop leaderboard in terms of its reproducibility of results across time and correlation with expert judgements as a function of various design choices (number of collected annotations, scales of annotations, etc).
-We establish the human baseline results using state-of-the-art generative models for several popular tasks and demonstrate that these tasks are far from being solved.